doyoubi/undermoon/README.md

 and we still can't scale the clusters fast.

-I build this project to test whether a server-side approach makes easier maintenance of both small and large, just several and a great amount of redis clusters.
+I build this project to test whether a server-side approach makes easier maintenance of both small and large, just a few and a great amount of redis clusters.

 ##### Why server-side proxy?
 A server-side proxy is able to migrate the data and scale in a super fast way